skx/simple.vm/README.md

     inc #2            # Increment the integer in register 2

     string2int #3     # Change register 3 to have a string from an int
-    int2string #3     # Change register 3 to have an int from a string
+    is_integer #3     # Does the given register have an integer content? int2string #3     # Change register 3 to have an int from a string is_string  #3     # Does the given register have a string-content?

     cmp #3, #4        # Compare contents of reg 3 & 4, set the Z-flag.
     cmp #3, 42        # Compare contents of reg 3 with the constant 42.  sets z.